jwhitlock/mdn-archive-proto1/docs/Web/content.md

 table_of_contents_depth: 1
 based_on: None
 ---
 <p>The open Web presents incredible opportunities for developers.
-To take full advantage of these technologies, you need to know how to use them.
+To take full advantage of these technologies , you need to know how to use them.
 Below you'll find the links to our Web technologies documentation.</p>
 <div class="row topicpage-table">
  <div class="section">
   <h2 class="Documentation" id="Web_technologies">Web technologies</h2>